Hywel-Stoakes/hywel.stoakes/content/home/about.md

 # Biography

-Hywel Stoakes is a phonetician who researches the sounds and articulation of under-resourced and endangered languages of the Asia-Pacific region.
-Previous research is mainly on coarticulation and prosody in Australian indigenous languages of Northern Australia.
-I have worked with speakers of Bininj Kunwok (Kunwinjku [kʊnˈwɪɲgʊ]) and Yolŋu Matha (Djambarrpuyŋu, Gumatj, Warramiri).
-Hywel uses modern, computer aided phonetic techniques to explores the sounds of the World's languages.
+I am trained as phonetician and my current research interests are sounds and articulation of under-resourced and endangered languages of the Asia-Pacific region.
+My previous research concerns coarticulation and prosody in Indigenous Australian languages of Northern Australia.
+I have worked with speakers of Bininj Kunwok (the Kunwinjku [kʊnˈwɪɲgʊ] variety) and Yolŋu Matha (Djambarrpuyŋu, Gumatj, Warramiri).
+I aim to use modern, computer aided phonetic techniques to explores the sounds of the World's languages, including machine learning and artificial intelligence.